zhuhaodavid/quante/notes.md

 - `cd /home/yourname/myinstall/petsc-3.20.0/complex-double`

 - `export PETSC_ARCH=arch-linux-c-debug-complex-double`

-- install PETSC by `./configure --download-scalapack --download-mumps --download-metis --download-parmetis --with-precision=double --with-scalar-type=complex`. the `--with-fftw=1 --download-fftw --download-scalapack --download-mumps` are optional. the scalar type can also set to be real, but complex seems to be required by quimb. `--with-debugging=0` can be added to close debugging but not checked.
+- install PETSC by `./configure --download-metis --download-parmetis --with-precision=double --with-scalar-type=complex`. the `--with-fftw=1 --download-fftw --download-scalapack --download-mumps` are optional. the scalar type can also set to be real, but complex seems to be required by quimb. `--with-debugging=0` can be added to close debugging but not checked.

 - `make ... all` by the instruction to follow the installation